Unemployment insurance funds

 Entitlement to unemployment benefits

 As a rule, the rate of unemployment benefit paid out is calculated on the basis of the 12 months with the highest income in the past 24 months.
-It is possible to receive up to 90 per cent of the average salary income.
-However, it is not possible to receive more than the highest unemployment benefit rate, which in 2022 was DKK 19.351 (EUR 2,602) a month as a fulltime insured member and 12.901 (EUR 1,735) a month as a part time insured member.
+It is possible to receive up to 90 percent of the person’s previous income.
+However, it is not possible to receive more than the highest unemployment benefit rate, which in 2023 was DKK 19.728 (EUR 2.648) a month as a full-time insured member and DKK 13.152 (EUR 1.765) a month as a part-time insured member.
+Under certain circumstances it is possible to receive a higher benefit within the first three months of unemployment.
+This amounts to a maximum of DKK 23.449 (EUR 3.147) as a full-time ensured member and DKK 15.632 (EUR 2.098) as a part-time insured member

 Graduates can become members of an unemployment insurance fund even if they do not have an employment record, on the condition that they join the fund immediately after graduation.
-Unemployed graduates receive a reduced unemployment benefit at a rate of 71.5 per cent of the normal level, unless the graduate has dependents, in which case he or she is eligible to 82 per cent of the highest benefit rate.
+Benefits can be received for a maximum of 1 year within a period of 2 years.